-Black Lives Matter are not racist
+Is Black Lives Matter racist?

 There’s this habit of expecting Black and brown communities to denounce the bad actions of an individual in their community and yet white communities aren’t required to do the same.
 The movement isn’t made up of just Black people.
 As one of the largest civil rights movement in the last 50 years, there will be some people with other agendas.
 Like wanting to tear down statues for example.

 At the end of the day, the Black Lives Matter movement is made up of individuals who have different life experiences and a few may be bigoted and prejudiced.
 If one bad cop doesn’t spoil the whole bunch, the same rule should apply to the Black Lives Matter movement.

 Despite the Black Lives Matter movement being almost 9 years old, many people had never heard about it until 2020.
 With the global lockdowns, more people were sat in front of their TVs watching the news and for some, the Black Lives Matter protests following the death of George Floyd were an eye-opener for them.
 Despite being on lockdown protesters took to the streets and pulled down statues of racists and slave owners amongst other things.
 Naturally, white nationalists saw this as an attack on their history.
 Even going so far as protesting the protestors and having a dig at the police at the same time.
 Showing us that blue lives don’t matter either.